PhoebusSi/VQA-VS/README.md

 ```
 We collected all the annotations needed for calculating the scores and packed them into *test_annotations.json* file.
 You can also get all the scores through this command.
 ### 4. Limitations of the baseline framework.
-Most current VQA methods regard VQA as a classification task, which is based on an assumption that most test answers have encountered in the training set.
+Most current VQA methods regard VQA as a classification task, which assumes that most test answers have encountered in the training set.
-Therefore, classification-fashion VQA methods have no zero-shot ability, and are invalid  for the questiosns whose ground thruth answers do not exist in the prediction space of training set.
+Therefore, classification-fashion VQA methods have no zero-shot ability, and are invalid for the questions whose ground truth answers do not exist in the prediction space of training set.

-Recently, the VQA methods based on generative models demostrate certain zero-shot ability.
-We thus do no encourgae the generative-fashion VQA methods to use our scripts for test and score computing, because they directly judge the predicted answers that did  not appear in the training as to be wrong.
+Recently, the VQA methods based on generative models demonstrate certain zero-shot ability.
+We thus do no encourage the generative-fashion VQA methods to use our scripts for test and score computing, because they directly judge the predicted answers that did  not appear in the training as to be wrong.

 If your method is based on generative model, e.g., OFA, you can dirct use the following evaluation metric to compute scores.